kalingaru48/devops-challenge-dotnet/README.md

 `make dev-setup`

-NOTE: For Window users, you need to install make command with below command:
+NOTE: For Window users, you need to install make utility with below command:

 `choco install make`